Staying at the Hospital

 Leaving the Hospital

-Most patients leave the hospital before 11:00 AM.
+Discharge Times: Most patients leave the hospital before 11 am.